fpbolivar/Raaise/ios/README.md

 ##M5
-Show created videos under user profile -> Completed Donate on Video -> Completed
+Show created videos under user profile -> Completed Support on Video -> Completed
 Comments on Videos -> Completed
 Reply on comments -> Completed
 Like Video -> Completed
 Follow Users and see the list of following and followers -> Completed Share video to other apps using the share fucntion -> Completed

+##M6
+Claim Supported Amount On Video By Sending a Request to Admin -> Completed

+##M7
+Testing